Anarchist college group calls for 'Law Enforcement Incineration Day'

 Sara Josephine Kennedy, a spokeswoman for the university, told Fox News the group is not affiliated with the UT-Austin, and if ASN is using the school's name without permission, "this is something that we will have to investigate.”

-The tweet drew strong criticism from law enforcment organizations across the country, who called the social media message "childish" and a "sign of disrespect for law enforcemnt."
+The tweet drew strong criticism from law enforcment organizations across the country, who called the social media message "childish" and a "sign of disrespect for law enforcement."

 "These types of antics are so disrepectful, especially coming from Texas where so many police officers helped with recovery efforts after the hurricanes and where police officers died in Dallas," Bill Johnson, the executive director of the National Association of Police Organizations, told Fox News.